awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cluster-kdc.md

    sudo adduser user3
    ```

-## Step 2: Add Principals to the KDC, Create HDFS User Directories, and Configure SSH<a name="emr-kerberos-clusterdedicated-KDC"></a>
+## Step 2: Add principals to the KDC, create HDFS user directories, and configure SSH<a name="emr-kerberos-clusterdedicated-KDC"></a>

 The KDC running on the master node needs a principal added for the local host and for each user that you create on the cluster\.
 You may also create HDFS directories for each user if they need to connect to the cluster and run Hadoop jobs\.
 Similarly, configure the SSH service to enable GSSAPI authentication, which is required for Kerberos\.
 After you enable GSSAPI, restart the SSH service\.